Chapter Leadership Development

 - Keep it simple at first.
 Realize that often people feel intimidated to take on big tasks when they are new to an organization.
 Do not ask them to put out the next newsletter right off the bat, instead invite them to help stuff envelopes.

 - Provide opportunity with varying levels of responsibility.
 Effective leaders create an organizational environment conducive to member involvement and the successful retention of loyal members.
+Consider a membership survey to better understand which members are interested in specific elevated opportunities and roles.

 Invest in Leadership